ETH-PBL/Matrix_ToF_Drones/README.md

 * [TCA6408A][tca6408a_url],       Low-Voltage 8-Bit I2C and SMBus I/O Expander

 ### PCB
-The H-Watchs printed circuit board (PCB) is built of 4 Layers with a total board thichness of only 0.83mm.
+The matrix ToF printed circuit board (PCB) is built of 4 Layers with a total board thichness of only 0.43mm.
 Further informations about the PCB can be found here:

 File                                  | Content
 --------------------------------------|--------